I had the opportunity to clean out a pantry and fridge of one of my swimming buddies late last year.

 Ingredients that I use to make tomato sauce are all organic ingredients: tomatoes, garlic, red onion, seaweed salt, pepper, turmeric, rosemary, Rapadura sugar, cumin, apple cider vinegar and chilli or cayenne (optional).
 Again, not a man made flavour, acidity regulator, thickener or colour added.
 You can find the recipe here.

 Are you wanting to learn more about health to make informed choices and decisions?
-We have our Introduction to Nutrition Course via our Functional Nutrition Academy to increase your knowledge around health.
+We have our Introduction to Nutrition Course via The Nutrition Academy to increase your knowledge around health.
 For more information CLICK HERE

 Next time I share my homemade mayonnaise, hollandaise, and sweet chili sauce.